 A garden paradise for cigar smokers

 Overlooking the Bedford Estate Gardens, the Montague Cigar Terrace is often noted as one of the best cigar terraces in London.
-Regular cigar dinners, in association with Hunters & Frankau, the UK’s leading importer and distributor of Cuban cigars are proving very popular – we went along to the June event to learn the art of Cuban Cigar rolling…
+Regular cigar dinners have been hosted on the terrace, in association with Hunters & Frankau, the UK’s leading importer and distributor of Cuban cigars.

 A master class in the fine art of rolling Cuban cigars

-Guests were treated to a cigar rolling demonstration by Señora Hernandez, who was on a three month tour of the UK.
-This charming lady began her career in the cigar industry over 20 years ago and has achieved the highest grade of torcedora (cigar roller) within the Cuban industry structure, meaning she is capable of crafting any size or shape cigar within the Habanos S. A. portfolio.
+Señora Hernandez began her career in the cigar industry over 20 years ago and has achieved the highest grade of torcedora (cigar roller) within the Cuban industry structure, meaning she is capable of crafting any size or shape cigar within the Habanos S. A. portfolio.

 More recently she has risen to the position of “Despalillo Chief” within the H. Upmann factory.
 It is within this part of the factory that wrapper leaves are stripped of their central vein and classified by their colour, size and quality before being passed on to the rollers.
 Naturally this position demands acute attention to detail, an in-depth knowledge of quality control requirements and a keen appreciation of the inherent qualities of Cuban tobacco.